gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 ## Permissions to Container-External Objects

 An HDI container is by default equipped with nearly zero database privileges, e.g. the object owner (`#OO` user) is mainly equipped with the `CREATE ANY` privilege on the container's runtime schema (e.g. schema `FOO` for an HDI container `FOO`).
-Since HANA 2 SPS00, the object owner is equipped with an additional restricted set of privileges for system views in the database's `SYS` schema, e.g. `SYS.VIEWS` or `SYS.TABLES`.
+Since SAP HANA 2 SPS00, the object owner is equipped with an additional restricted set of privileges for system views in the database's `SYS` schema, e.g. `SYS.VIEWS` or `SYS.TABLES`.
 These system views apply an additional row-level filter based on the object owner's other privileges, e.g. the object owner can only see metadata in `SYS.VIEWS` for views he has privileges on.
 So, without additional privileges, the object owner can only see metadata for the objects in his container schema.

 In order to access database objects inside other database schemata or other HDI containers, and in order to deploy synonyms into the HDI container which point to these container-external objects, at least the object owner needs additional privileges, e.g. for an object `object` in schema `X` `SELECT` privileges on `X.object`: